-This protein multiple alignment from gene model Zm00001d022554 displays the predicted large scale protein polymorphisms that would be used to investigate the accuracy of an underlying annotation.
+This protein multiple alignment from gene model Zm00001d022554 displays the predicted large-scale protein polymorphisms that would be used to investigate the accuracy of an underlying annotation.
 3 parents (B106, B107, and Lo1290) show identical 5’ large scale amino acid deletions of 170 residues.
 Visualizations showing significant protein truncations such as this can either reflect potential diversity or annotation errors.
-BLAST results for the parents can elucidate how the reference transcript aligns to the parent genome assemblies.
-BLAST results that contain the whole reference transcript on one scaffold in the parent are assumed to have reasonable annotations.
-Reference transcripts aligning piecewise onto two or more scaffolds can be assumed to coincide with inaccurate annotation.
-A reference transcript that is incompletely aligned on a single scaffold could represent either an inaccurate annotation or potential variation, however this must be assessed on a case-by-case basis.

 Augustus annotation: